benjermanjoel/Java_Projects/README.md

 # Java_Projects
-Collection of completed Java Projects
+Collection of completed and half-baked Java Projects